lukebatchelor/css-rhythm-game/README.md

 // ...
 ```

-The really cool part about this is it doesn't interfere with the current counters and because each rule gets more and more specific, they automatically trump eachother correctly!
+The really cool part about this is it doesn't interfere with the current counters and because each rule gets more and more specific, they automatically trump each other correctly!

 ## Future ideas